Former Ohio Attorneys General oppose resolution to make it harder to pass constitutional amendments

 "Constitutions are designed to endure, and major changes in fundamental constitutional arrangements should not be made unless the changes are supported by a careful understanding of the policies being changed and the consequences of the proposed changes.
 Such changes should not be made without the opportunity for participation of those most intimately affected by the constitution—the people.
 Clearly, that has not happened in this rush to revise our constitution," the letter read.

-The only two recent AGs not to sign the letter are Democrat Marc Dann, who was attorney general from 2007-2008, and Republican Mike DeWine, AG from 2011-2019, when he was elected governor.
+The attorneys general also noted it's not easy to pass a constitutional amendment and there are safeguards already in place to make sure issues that go on the ballot have been properly vetted.
+The A.G.'s echoed a sentiment former Republican Gov Bob Taft made last week - that important issues similar to those that have passed before would be hard, if not impossible, to pass with a 60% approval threshold.

-The Ohio Senate has already passed its version of the resolution and the bill to create an August election.
-All House Democrats are against the resolution but many Republican legislators are backing it and the question is if there are enough lawmakers to pass it.
+"If the increase in the passing percentage had been in effect, many important amendments that are part of our political heritage would have failed, including the initiative and referendum, home rule, civil service reform, the Clean Ohio Fund, the Third Frontier Project, and other important bond issues to support economic development, conservation, and housing," the attorneys general said.

-But lawmakers in the House who support the resolution have to do something else.
-They have to also pass another bill to create an August special election to vote on that resolution.
-Late last year, the legislature banned August special elections in most cases and Gov. Mike DeWine signed that measure into law in January.
-The lawmakers who supported that law noted the August 2022 election cost more than $20 million and fewer than nine percent of voters cast ballots in it.
-But before the law went into effect in April, some lawmakers had already introduced a bill to create an August election for specific purposes, including a statewide vote on a constitutional amendment proposed by state lawmakers.
+The Ohio Senate has already passed its version of the resolution and a bill to create an August election.
+All of the Democrats in the Ohio House are against the resolution but many Republican legislators are backing it and the question is if there are enough lawmakers to pass it.
+And lawmakers in the House will also have to pass a bill to create an August election.

-If the resolution goes to the ballot, voters could decide that change with a simple 50% plus one majority.
-The former attorneys general, like Ohio’s four living former governors, say the 60% threshold could keep important policies involving taxes and bond issues from passage in the future.
-Hundreds of other groups are also opposed, including the Ohio Association of Elections Officials, representing the local officials who would have to carry out the special election.
+Late last year, the legislature banned August special elections in most cases and Gov. DeWine signed that measure into law in January.
+The lawmakers who supported that new law noted the August 2022 election cost more than $20 million and fewer than nine percent of voters cast ballots in it.
+But before the law went into effect in April, some lawmakers had already introduced a bill to create an August election this year.